 What Components Must Be Included?

 Florida law identifies eight categories that must be evaluated in a SIRS.
-Each should be visually inspected, and assigned a remaining useful life (if applicable), and have a funded replacement cost:
+Each should be visually inspected, assigned a remaining useful life if applicable, and have a funded replacement cost:

 -